-Aside from the implementation challenges, LDPC codes are not guaranteed to perform well in every application either.
-Sometimes the excellent error-correction performance of LDPC codes is only observed up until a moderate bit error rate (BER); at a lower BER, the error curve often changes its slope, manifesting a so-called error floor [20].
+(BER); at a lower BER, the error curve often changes its slope, manifesting a so-called error floor [20].
 With communication and storage systems demanding data rates up to Gb/s, relatively high error floors degrade the quality of service.
 To prevent such degradation, transmission power is raised or a more complex scheme, such as an additional level of error-correction coding [5], is created.
 These approaches increase the power consumption and complicate the system integration.

-This work implements a post-processing algorithm that utilizes the graph-theoretic structure of LDPC code [21], [22].
+This work implements a post-processing algorithm that utilizes aspects of the structure of the Tanner graph associated to the LDPC code [21], [22].
 The post-processing approach is based on a message-passing algorithm with selectively-biased messages.
 As a result, it can be seamlessly integrated with the message-passing decoder.
 Results show performance improvement of orders of magnitude at low error rates after post-processing even with short wordlengths.
 The wordlength reduction permits a more compact physical implementation.